Nauts85/project-2/README.md

           it is also easier to read than _Orbitron_ and has the option of lower font weights to increase readability.

         - _Goldman_ with a fall back of cursive is used exclusively for the 2 central display elements. i wanted to give the user some extra variety when looking at the display.
-At large sizes this font looks modern and stylsh and overall adds to the user experience.
+At large sizes this font looks modern and stylish and overall adds to the user experience.

     * **Imagery**
         - The Landing page image was chosen to show the user the theme of the content of the quiz, the focus of the image is around the edges so as not to distract from the buttons in the center.
-        - The Game page background was chosen to offer some visual appeal, however i wanted it to be fairly simple as far as images go in order for it not to cuase any distracton to the user or cause issues with readabilty from the display elements.
+        - The Game page background was chosen to offer some visual appeal, however i wanted it to be fairly simple as far as images go in order for it not to cause any distraction to the user or cause issues with readability from the display elements.

     * **Audio**
         - The main theme tune for the quiz was chosen for creating atmosphere, the music is light with a slight bit of tension.
           The purpose is to add another level of immersion to the user while playing.
-        - The Correct and Incorrect sounds were chosen to indidcate to the user on an audio level if they answered the question correctly or incorrectly.
+        - The Correct and Incorrect sounds were chosen to indicate to the user on an audio level if they answered the question correctly or incorrectly.
 I wanted something that would be noticed but not to overpowering that it would eventually become an irritation.
         - Light sounds play at certain points in the game to grab the users attention.
 These are again used to add more immersion to the user and to draw their attention to something that may be happening in the quiz.